Configuring Trusted Peer Authentication

 Role Trusted for Identity Delegation | Only users assigned to this role are allowed to perform trusted peer authentication. |

-The user name can be sent either as an HTTP header or in the request.
+The username can be sent from a trusted peer either via an HTTP header or as part of the request.

 X-Auth-User: max.mustermann